 npm run lint script verifies code compliance with

-If PRs deviate from this coding style, they will the build and will not be merged until made compliant.
+If PRs deviate from this coding style, they will break the CI/CD pipeline and will not be merged until refactored to match the coding rules.

 In case your PR is failing from style guide issues try running

-lint:fix over your code - this will fix all syntax or code style issues
+lint:fix over your code - this will fix many syntax issues

 automatically without breaking your code.

-npm test # run all unit tests npm run frisby # run all API integration tests npm run protractor # run all end-to-end tests
+npm test # run all unit tests npm run frisby # run all API integration tests npm start & npm run cypress:open & # run all end-to-end tests

 There is a full suite containing isolated unit tests